smcneece/pawsync-hass/README.md

 ## Configuration

 Enter your Pawsync account email and password.
 Credentials are validated against the Pawsync API before the entry is created.

-> **Tip:** Entity and device names come directly from the Pawsync app.
-Before adding the integration, name your feeder(s) and pet(s) in the app the way you want them to appear in Home Assistant — for example, naming your feeder "Finn's Feeder" and your pet "Finn" will produce clean entity names like `sensor.finn_s_feeder_food_in_bowl` and `sensor.finn_weight`.

 ### Options (gear icon on the integration)